kpol/ExtraLINQ/README.md

 ```csharp
 var theMostExpensiveProduct = products.MaxBy(p => p.Price);
 ```
-Or imagine another case: you need to check whether sequence length is lesser than or equal to `5`.
+Or imagine another case: you need to check whether sequence length is less than or equal to `5`.
 What you normally see is this:
 ```csharp
 bool checkCount = products.Count() <= 5;
 ```